Eduardo-DM/Layouts-SwiftUI/README.md

 # Layouts-SwiftUI

 I think SwiftUI is more than an incredible framework for software developing.
-It can be used for design layoffs and templates with excelent visual results and total control of each component of the creation.
+It can be used for design layouts and templates with excelent visual results and total control of each component of the creation.

 ## Background LinkedIn profile

 So when I faced the creation of my LinkedIn and I didn't doubt in put in practice my previous statement.
-I used SwiftUI instead of any standard tool for create templates susch as Canva or Photoshop.
+I used SwiftUI instead of any standard tool for create templates such as Canva or Photoshop.

 The inspiration of the template was the last WWDC2022, I merged main ideas of the talk of Joshua Shaffer at the beginning of the State of the Union Keynote.